-We are seeing convergence of traditional Telco channel and IT which represents great cross sell opportunities for our ecosystem partners.
-This is driven by customers implementing hybrid IT strategies across their organization.
+There is increased emphasis around Hybrid Computing, Edge Intelligence, IOT and Private and Public Cloud opportunities.
+This is driven by customers implementing hybrid IT strategies across their organization and demand for complete digital solutions.
 Leveraging Dicker Data's strengths and capabilities, we are well positioned to support and grow this partner community.